 If you’re a veteran who runs a small business, you’re used to blazing your own trail.
 Often, owners start companies after working in a similar business or receiving a formal education.
 Instead, you may have called on the extraordinary skills you developed during your service — strategic thinking, perseverance and discipline.
 Though your path to small business ownership was unique, your struggle to find funding is not.
-Every business needs extra cash flow or financing at some point, and loans for veterans with bad credit are available to ease the burden.
+Every business needs extra cash flow or financing at some point, and business loans for bad credit for veterans available to ease the burden.

 Loans can present new business opportunities for veterans trading in their combat boots to hang their own shingles.
 More than 2.5 million businesses are majority-owned by veterans, according to a report by the U.S.Small Business Administration (SBA).
 However, many veterans with a wavering credit history assume they aren’t eligible for a small business loan, and that’s not always the case.
 It’s possible to find loans for veterans with bad credit, allowing you to put your battle-tested strength and tenacity to work in your own business.